Clinical Guide to Transfusion

 Donor Selection, Donor Testing and Pathogen Reduction

 All blood transfused in Canada is collected from volunteer donors.
-To ensure the safety of the blood products, donors are carefully screened against an extended list of eligibility criteria.
-In addition, the donated blood is tested to identify the donor’s blood group and to detect blood group antibodies and transfusion-transmissible pathogens.
-Donor eligibility criteria and testing also benefit the donors by, for example, reducing potential blood donation-related health risks.
+To ensure the safety of blood components, donors are carefully screened.
+In addition, the donated blood is tested to identify blood group, blood group antibodies and transfusion-transmissible pathogens.
+Donor eligibility criteria and testing also benefit the donors by reducing potential blood donation-related health risks.

-This chapter describes the donor selection process, the testing done on donated blood, and the pathogen inactivation processes that can further reduce the potential risk of transfusion-transmitted diseases.
-This chapter is complemented by chapter 7 (Fractionated blood products and associated pathogen safety) and chapter 8 (Pre-transfusion testing) of this Guide.
+This chapter describes the donor selection process, the testing done on donated blood, and the pathogen inactivation processes that can further reduce risk of transfusion-transmitted diseases.
+This chapter is complemented by Chapter 7, Fractionated Blood products and Associated Pathogen Safety, and Chapter 8, Pre-transfusion Testing, of this Guide.